Mikejo5000/vsts-docs-pr/docs/work/customize/add-modify-wit.md

 |Rename a WIT|All data remains intact under the new name.|
 |Delete a WIT|All data for work items created as the deleted WIT is permanently removed with no chance for recovery.|

-If you want to completely remove the fields from the data store, use **witadmin deletefield** command line tool.
-See [Manage work item fields]((../reference/witadmin/manage-work-item-fields.md).
+If you want to completely remove the fields from the data store, use [**witadmin deletefield** command line tool](../reference/witadmin/manage-work-item-fields.md).

 ### Change the type of an existing work item